latentflip/latentflip.github.com/_posts/2013-03-13-cutting-code.markdown

 ## Felling
 Sometimes I hack.
 I hack when I have a very specific goal, and I just need to get there quickly.
 It's like I am standing in front of a tree in a quiet forest, with a sharp axe, and my only goal is to get the tree to the forest floor as quickly as possible so I can head home again.

 This desire to be fast, rather than to take my time and craft a good solution, can be caused by different factors.
 How much do I care about this problem?
 How much energy do I have?
 Is somebody waiting on it?
 How likely is it that this hacking is going to come back and bite me?
-Am I going to need to look at this again in the future
+Am I going to need to look at this again in the future?

 Hacking is generally fast, but very linear.
 I know exactly where I need to get to, and I'll hack and hack and hack until I get there.
 Sometimes there will be a big boulder that I have to work around, but I'll immediately head back to the shortest possible path to the goal line.